sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 There a number of choices that we need to make in setting up our model (this list is not exhaustive, for example, we might also explore which n-grams to include in our bag of words):

 * number of topics, k
-* model hyperparameters (paramaters of the prior distributions)
+* model hyperparameters (parameters of the prior distributions)
     * \\( \alpha \\) - influences document-topic density: with a higher alpha documents are more likely to be made up of a mixture of most of the topics, and not any single topic specifically.
     * \\( \eta \\) - influences topic-word density: a high beta-value means that each topic is likely to contain a mixture of most of the words, and not any word specifically.